-- Train workers in the language they understand best on:
+- Train workers in the language they understand best:

-- Employee health and safety including the symptoms of COVID-19, how to prevent transmission, required hand hygiene, and illness reporting requirements.
+- Employee health and safety, including the symptoms of coronavirus, how to prevent transmission, required hand hygiene, and illness reporting requirements.

 - Proper cleaning, sanitizing, and disinfection procedures.

-- In addition to employee health requirements in the Food Code, a site-specific COVID-19 Supervisor shall be designated by the employer at each job site to monitor the health of employees and enforce the COVID-19 job site safety plan.
+- In addition to employee health requirements in the Food Code, a site-specific coronavirus supervisor shall be designated by the employer at each job site to monitor the health of employees and enforce the coronavirus job site safety plan.

-- This supervisor should monitor employee status for COVID-19 symptoms prior to each shift and enforce the COVID-19 specific written procedures.
+- This supervisor should monitor employee status for coronavirus symptoms prior to each shift and enforce the coronavirus-specific written procedures.

-- Screen employees for COVID-19 symptoms prior to each shift by following the Daily COVID-19 Screening of Staff and Visitors guidance.
+- Screen employees for coronavirus symptoms prior to each shift by following the daily coronavirus screening of staff and visitors guidance.

 - Employers should follow the Employee Health & Decision Strategies guidance to determine when food workers should stay home, self-quarantine, and return to work.